komalg1996/Project/SRS_Document.md

 ### Scalability:
 - System will be able to provide consistent user experience.
 ### Safety:
-- online Grocery Shopping System "GoGrocers" will be  secure from malicious attack,Phishing and Hacking.
+- Online Grocery Shopping System "GoGrocers" will be  secure from malicious attack,Phishing and Hacking.
 - Role based security will be applied to Application data and Operation Accessibility.